openfoodfacts/off-product-environmental-impact/doc/source/getting-possible-recipe-from-product-information.rst

 Once the bounds of the ingredient's proportion are defined, :meth:`~impacts_estimation.impact_estimation.RandomRecipeCreator._pick_proportion` will randomly choose a proportion within them by one of the following ways:

-* If there is less than :code:`min_prct_dist_size` products in Open Food Facts that has a percentage value within the bounds for this ingredient, the proportion is chosen using a uniform distribution between the bounds.
+* If there is less than ``min_prct_dist_size`` products in Open Food Facts that has a percentage value within the bounds for this ingredient, the proportion is chosen using a uniform distribution between the bounds.
-* Otherwise, a `Kernel Density Estimator <https://en.wikipedia.org/wiki/Kernel_density_estimation>`_ is fit with the percentage data of the products from the most specific category of the current product that has at least :code:`min_prct_dist_size` defined percentages for this ingredient within the bounds.
+* Otherwise, a `Kernel Density Estimator <https://en.wikipedia.org/wiki/Kernel_density_estimation>`_ is fit with the percentage data of the products from the most specific category of the current product that has at least ``min_prct_dist_size`` defined percentages for this ingredient within the bounds.
 This KDE is then used to randomly draw a proportion for the ingredient.

 This way of choosing the ingredient proportion helps to obtain a proportion that is not only possible but also probable.